 Shakespeare and the Category of the Human|

-The Renaissance has been described as the historical moment that marked the "birth of the individual" (Burckhardt), while Shakespeare has been dubbed the inventor of the human (Bloom), or at least of modern "subjectivity effects" (Fineman).
-This seminar will explore these claims, and recent poststructuralist and cultural materialist challenges to them, through an examination of the category of the human in Shakespeare's poems and plays.
-In particular, we will consider the ways in which the human is constructed through that which is opposed to or excluded from it (e.g., the divine, bestial, supernatural, monstrous, alien, etc.).
-How do representations of the more-than-human (gods, kings, heroes), inhuman (ghosts, fairies, monsters, witches, villains), and less-than-human (slaves, strangers, victims, children, animals) participate in the definition of humankind?
-This question will be approached historically (by examining how the human, inhuman, subhuman, and superhuman were defined in Shakespeare's time), theoretically (by examining recent critical debates surrounding these issues), and formally (by analyzing the tropes and technologies of character-writing, such as personification, speech prefixes, pronouns, titles, proper names, etc.).
-Other questions we will consider include, How did the emergence of humanism and the Protestant Reformation in England affect the contours of the human?
+The Renaissance has been described as the historical moment that marked the "birth of the individual" (Burckhardt), while Shakespeare has been dubbed the inventor of the "human" (Bloom), or at least of modern "subjectivity effects" (Fineman).
+This seminar will explore these claims (and recent poststructuralist and cultural materialist challenges to them) through an examination of the category of the human in Shakespeare's poems and plays.
+In particular, we will consider the ways in which the category of the human is constructed through that which is opposed to or excluded from it (including the categories of the divine, the bestial, the supernatural, the monstrous, the alien, etc.).
+How do representations of the more-than-human (gods, kings, heroes), the inhuman (ghosts, fairies, monsters, witches, villains), and the less-than-human (slaves, strangers, victims, children, animals) participate in the definition of the human and in the construction of dramatic character?
+These questions will be approached historically (through a consideration of the ways in which the human, inhuman, subhuman, and superhuman were defined in Shakespeare's time), theoretically (through a consideration of recent critical debates surrounding these issues), and formally (through a consideration of the tropes and technologies of character-writing, such as personification, speech prefixes, pronouns, titles, proper names, etc.).
+Other questions we will consider include: How did the emergence of humanism and the Protestant Reformation in England affect the contours of the human?
 How did humoral psychology shape Shakespeare's depiction of the human psyche?
 How did debates surrounding the divine right of kings shape the humanity of Shakespeare's monarchs?
 What produces the literary effect of personhood or subjectivity?
-How is the "interiority" of Shakespearean characters (the illusion of "that within which passeth show") created through text and performance?
+How is the "interiority" of Shakespearean characters (the dramatic illusion of "that within which passeth show") created through text and performance?
 What are the functions and politics of Shakespeare's quasi-human and subhuman characters?
-What dramatic roles do animals play as social metaphors or utilitarian instruments?
-How do such attributes as status, gender, race, and nationality affect a character's inclusion in/exclusion from the category of the human?
+What roles do animals play in Shakespeare as social metaphors or utilitarian instruments?
+How do such attributes as status, gender, race, and nationality affect a character's inclusion in the category of the human?

 ||Gen Ed Area Dept: